Dispersive nodal fermions along grain boundaries in Floquet topological crystals

 In Floquet insulators, nondissipative edge modes cross zero and/or $\pm \omega/2$ quasienergies at the Floquet-Bloch band inversion momentum (${\bf K}^{\rm Flq}_{\rm inv}$) when its occurs at the FBZ center and/or boundaries, respectively.
-It can be anchored from the band structure of the time evolution operator $U(\mathbf{k}, T)$ in a semi-infinite system with $k_x$ or $k_y$ as a good quantum number in terms of its eigenmodes $| \mu_n \rangle$ with quasienergy $\mu_n$, together satisfying $U(\mathbf{k}, T) | \mu_n \rangle =\exp(i \mu_n T) | \mu_n \rangle$~\cite{SM}.
+It can be anchored from the band structure of the time evolution operator $U(\mathbf{k}, T)$ in a semi-infinite system with $k_x$ or $k_y$ as a good quantum number in terms of its eigenmodes $| \mu_n \rangle$ with quasienergy $\mu_n$, together satisfying $U(\mathbf{k}, T) | \mu_n \rangle =\exp(-i \mu_n T) | \mu_n \rangle$.
+Explicit results are shown in Figs.~S3-S5 of the SI.
 Notice that the global phase diagrams [Fig.~\ref{fig:phase}] support insulators with identical $C_{\rm Flq}$ and total number of edge modes (set by the winding number ${\mathcal W}$~\cite{Flq:Thr3}) that respond distinctly to translational symmetry breaking in the bulk of a Floquet crystal (sensitive to ${\bf K}^{\rm Flq}_{\rm inv}$) realized by introducing dislocations or grain boundaries in the system.
-Therefore, together the Floquet Charge number, winding number and responses to grain boundaries, a direct probe of ${\bf K}^{\rm Flq}_{\rm inv}$, provide a complete classification of Floquet insulators.
+Therefore, together the Floquet Chern number, winding number and responses to grain boundaries, a direct probe of ${\bf K}^{\rm Flq}_{\rm inv}$, provide a complete classification of Floquet insulators.
+Gapless modes at the grain boundaries appear whenever ${\bf K}^{\rm Flq}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$) is satisfied.